Code-Institute-Submissions/Themanintheback-Project2_MayResub/README.md

             - The following metrics were returned:

-            - There 7 functions in this file.
+            - There are 10 functions in this file.

             - Function with the largest signature takes 2 arguments, while the median is 0.

-            - Largest function has 24 statements in it, while the median is 7.
+            - Largest function has 24 statements in it, while the median is 2.

-            - The most complex functions has a cyclomatic complexity value of 8 while the median is 2.
+            - The most complex functions has a cyclomatic complexity value of 8 while the median is 1.

-            - One unused variable "refresh".
+            - One unused variable "refresh" on line 139 (this is the refresh function for the RESTART button).

         <h2 float='left'><img src='assets/images/js-validator.png'></h2>